shirakaba/anime-diverge/docs/shows/tensura.md

 ---
-title: "That Time I Got Reincarnated as a Slime / Tensei Shitara Slime Datta Ken"
+title: "That Time I Got Reincarnated as a Slime"
 ---

 # Tensura